 typedef unsigned long long int FUN(double, int);

-to improve the visibility (for humans) of the type
+using to improve the visibility (for humans) of the type

 name, by moving the type name to the front of the definition: